Question: What does a person learn in your "Welding 101" class?

 Mr.G: I started by begging a local railing shop to teach me.
 They agreed to give me 15 minutes in the morning.
 So the next day I showed up at 5:30am and waited for the shop to open.
 The guys showed up, and let me in.
 I got some guidance and after 15 minutes, then they kicked me out.
 I took that lesson and drove straight to Home Depot to rent a welder. $60 got me a stick welder for 24 hours.
 I welded a project for my Mom.
 A steel pedestal for her sculpture.
-She still uses the pedestal to this day.
+Our family still has the pedestal to this day.
 With the success of that project, next I bought myself my first welding machine...
 A $100 Clarke stick welder.

 Question: After buying that first welder, did you seek any other training?

 Mr.G: At first, I taught myself.
 When I got the job as a shop teacher in 2005, I ordered a MIG welder for the shop and spent countless hours practicing.
 After about 7 years of MIG welding I stepped up to a TIG welder by taking a local Adult Education class.
 I did 144 hours at the Bergen County Technical schools.
 Again, I put those lessons straight to work at the High School shop by ordering a TIG welder with a grant.
 As you can see in the photo above I am TIG welding an automotive a-arm with critical measurements.
 The best part for me is that the arm was designed by my students. :) I love collaborating with students!

 Question: How much time does it take to learn to weld?

 Mr.G: Depending on your learning curve between 3-6 hours to get on your feet.
 I recommend doing the class in 2 hour sets.

 Question: How do I set up a time to take your class?